 - A Day in the Limelight: All of the non-main campers, as well as the Quartermaster, Gwen, and the Flower Scouts, have at least one episode that primarily focuses on them and, for most part, their interactions with the main three.

-- Harrison has "Mind Freakers" and shares "Quest to Sleepy Peak Peak" with Nerris.
+- Harrison has "Mind Freakers", "Quest to Sleepy Peak Peak", and "The Quarter Moon Convergence".

 - Space Kid has "Space Camp was a Hoax".

-- Damned by Faint Praise: "You have two acceptable camp counselors..."
+- Damned by Faint Praise: Cameron Campbell's description of the camp: "You have two acceptable camp counselors..."

 - Deep-Immersion Gaming: Season 2, Episode 3 is about Neil, Nikki, Nerris, and Harrison going on a quest to stop dark forces from making a volcano erupt.
 The ending reveals that this "quest" was just them playing pretend.